magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

    --> XXX: see "message encoding" discussion

 Control-channel message formats are described using Python pseudo-code to illustrate the data types involved.
+They are actually an encoded `Map` with `String` keys (to use `msgpack` lingo) and values as per the pseudo-code.

-All control-channel messages contain an integer "kind" field describing the sort of message it is.
+All control-channel messages contain a integer "kind" field describing the sort of message it is.
+(That is, `"kind": 1` for example, not the single-byte tag used for subchannel messages)

 Rejected idea: Version message, because we already do version negotiation via mailbox features.

-Rejected idea: Offer/Answer messages via the control channel: we need to open a subchannel anyway; the subchannel-IDs are not intended to be part of the Dilation API.
+Rejected idea: Offer/Answer messages via the control channel: we need to open a subchannel anyway and the subchannel-IDs are not intended to be part of the Dilation public API.

 ### Control Channel Messages